Welcome to the homepage for latex-access

 The matrix browser

 As most refreshable braille displays are currently limited to one line, manipulating matrices (EG multiplication) simply by reading LaTeX source code poses a problem, as we often need to see elements in different rows of a matrix at the same time.
 For smaller matrices we can usually do this by memorising the matrix, however for larger matrices (usually 3 by 3 and above), this becomes impossible.
 Therefore we have developed a browser interface which greatly eases the stress involved in performing matrix operations.
-For instructions on using the matrix browser, click

 Obtaining the scripts